Zereth616/bcc-camp/README.md

 - Everything is easy to configure to your liking via the config.lua file!
 - Versioner to keep upto date on updates!
 - Discord Notifications
+- Configuration option to select the notification type from ox or vorp
+- Configuration option to enable disable discord logs and grafana logs.

 ## How it works
 - To set your tent up initally just type in chat the command you set in the config.lua file.